haolam05/MiniSlack/README.md

     }
     ```

+### Create a message
 Create a Message

-* Require Authentication: true
+* Require Authentication: True
-* Require Authorization: true
+* Require Authorization: True.
+(Author must be the owner or member of the workspace)
 * Request
   * Method: POST
   * URL: /api/messages/